lennard134/TicketToRideLAMAS/index.md

 * $$R_i = \{\langle \mathbf{s}, \mathbf{t} \rangle \, \vert \, s_j = t_j \text{ for all } j \in \{1,\dots,n\} \text{ where }
 s_j = a_i\} \text{ for } 1 \leq i \leq m$$.

-The set of states, $$S$$ is simply all combinations of destination card distributions over the agents, where each agent has the same amount of destination cards.
+The set of states, $$S$$ is simply all combinations of route card distributions over the agents, where each agent has the same amount of route cards.
 The valuation function $$\pi$$ assigns for each state a truth value to each predicate
 $$p_{ij} \in \mathbf{P}$$.
-The set of relations for agent $$i$$ is all relations between two states in which agent $$i$$ has the same destination cards.
+The set of relations for agent $$i$$ is all relations between two states in which agent $$i$$ has the same route cards.

-At the start of the game, when the cards are evenly distributed among the agents, but the agents have not looked at their destination cards, each agent knows that each agent has $$\frac{n}{m}$$ destination cards.
+At the start of the game, when the cards are evenly distributed among the agents, but the agents have not looked at their route cards, each agent knows that each agent has $$\frac{n}{m}$$ route cards.
 Moreover, each agent knows that only one of agents has a specific train card, that is, for all
 $$j \in \{1,\dots,n\}$$ and $$i \in \{1,\dots,m\}$$